rhiaro/questforbrothers/index.md

 But Tug did not stick around to hear it.
 She bade goodnight to her parents and Han, and walked into the blackness away from the fire, towards her home.
 The round house she shared with her parents, like all others in the village, was made from blocks of snow, and set deep into the ground.
 She moved aside the heavy hanging fraleaf curtain that covered the entrance and walked down the sloped entrance way.
 They shared one room, and the three of them slept on a raised shelf at the back of the room which was covered in blankets of woven fraleaf.
 Tug curled up in the back right corner, while her parents typically spread out over on the left side.
 There was plenty of room for Durk to take up his place, when he came back.

+When she brought him back.

+Tug slept soundly, but the knowledge, or feeling, or just her grap sense of the underground carving stayed with her through the night, followed her through unremembered dreams.
+When she woke, it was still pressing on her consciousness.

+Her parents were already up, preparing breakfast probably.
+Not only Tug's departure, but the anticipated arrival of the wood trader was also a special occasion.
+Along with the wood came news from Pah, and sometimes, from other parts of the world.
+That was how they had heard about Durk and Jun, though in her heart Tug had known long before the news reached Feyi-pn na Shep hebinasawa.

+Tug was all ready to go, and strangely at peace with the idea, and felt at a loose end that morning.
+She tried to help people who were preparing the center of the village for guests, but they shooed her away.
+She went to the kitchen but her father had plenty of assistants.
+People were coming and going from the stores, while Han sat at the door taking a mental note of everything that came in and went out.
+Han grapped her approach, and called out.

+"Tug, join me, sit."

+"I don't want to disturb you, Han.."

+"I know, I know, just sit."

+Tug sat, and watched people go by, and Han at work.
+She could grap the carving in the stores below them, but did not focus on it.

+Everyone in the village sensed the approach of the wood trader.
+A sled came through the pass, pulled by a dozen drifthounds.
+The whole village came to meet them, arriving with blankets and food for both the trader and the dogs.
+The trader spoke in a soft, crackling voice once the layers of scarves and snow were removed from around her face.
+Tug was in the crowd, but neither attending nor listening to the conversation.
+She followed them to the village circle, and took her place as steaming fish soup and dark frabread was passed around.
+The trader was gone, for some moments, to dry and change, and then back, the center of attention again.

+Nobody was unloading the wood from the sled.
+That could wait.

 ## Jackann (doesn't want to leave)